georgestephenson/missing-semester-solutions/8-metaprogramming/solutions.md

 ### Exercise 3

-For texting that a command runs, the pre-commit is as simple as running the command as any failure in the command will stop the commit.
+For testing that a command runs, the pre-commit can be as simple as running the command as any failure in the command will stop the commit.

 ```
 #!/bin/sh